 ADO is one of the most popular public transportation modes for traveling to Tulum.
 ADO buses run often, they are reliable, comfortable, clean, spacious, and not too expensive.

-You can browse the ADO website here for their bus schedules, fees and to purchase tickets.
+You can browse the ADO website here for their bus schedules, and fees and to purchase tickets.

 Colectivo is the cheapest public transportation option in Mexico and this is what the locals take.
 Colectivos are easy to spot – they are usually white vans that say “Colectivo” on the front.

-These are great for budget travelers but on the downside colectivos are usually packed full with people leaving little space for luggage and don’t run on a strict schedule like the ADO buses.
+These are great for budget travelers but on the downside, collectivos are usually packed full of people leaving little space for luggage, and don’t run on a strict schedule like the ADO buses.

 Having a car is our preferred mode of getting around.
 We like to visit places early in the morning to take photos before everything gets crowded so having a car is essential for us.